FAQs

 Low Frequency (LF)

 Low frequency signals (such as 9 kHz on the Pipehorn 800-HL) are ideal for long-distance tracing and isolating a single conductor in congested underground environments.
-Because LF signals do not readily jump onto adjacent utilities, they reduce cross-talk and provide cleaner, more reliable locates in utility corridors.
-However, they may not energize short or poorly grounded lines as effectively as high frequency.
+Because LF signals do not readily jump onto adjacent utilities, they reduce the chances of signal “bleed over”.
+However, they may not energize short or poorly grounded lines as effectively as high frequency and require more power to generate.

 See Pipehorn 800-HL